 - Linear Space Lighting and HDR

 New to Unity?
-Get it now!
+Get started

 - Audio: Fixed audio distortion when using gapless MP3 encoding.

 - Cache Server: Fixed connection issues.

 - Development players will now show file names and line numbers in stack traces again.